-Our strategy is to take one example of a market where existing empirical results have been interpreted as being consistent with market irrationality, and to illustrate how looking at the data in a new way can potentially overturn this interpretation.
-By necessity, we choose an example where at least some of the relevant fundamental information is easy to identify, and where we have a good idea about the functional form of the relation between fundamentals and returns.
-The fact that, even in this simple setting, it is easy to erroneously conclude that fundamentals have little explanatory power for returns, is an important warning to researchers who attempt to interpret the evidence in markets where both fundamentals and their relation to prices are more complex.
+Explanations for the empirically documented lack of a relation between asset returns and fundamental news can be found in the growing literature in behavioral finance.
+For example, DeLong, Shleifer, Summers, and Waldmann (1990, p.724-726) explicitly cite the above evidence as support for their noise trading model.
+It seems premature, however, to view this evidence as definitive.
+There is the alternative explanation that the relation between asset prices and fundamental information is incorrectly measured or not measured at all (e.g., omitted variables).2 We provide supportive evidence favoring this latter view by analyzing a market where existing empirical results have been interpreted as being consistent with market irrationality, and to illustrate how looking at the data in a new way can potentially overturn this interpretation.
+By necessity, we choose an example where at least some of the relevant fundamental information is easy to identify, and where theory provides strong intuition about the functional form of the relation between fundamentals and returns.
+The fact that, even in this simple setting, it is easy to erroneously conclude that fundamentals have little explanatory power for returns is an important warning to researchers who attempt to interpret the evidence in markets where both fundamentals and their relation to prices are more complex.